-Stock futures jump as May begins with earnings barrage
+Stocks jump as May kicks off with Verizon, Berkshire Hathaway in focus

 U.S. employers likely added 978,000 jobs in April, a Friday report may show

-U.S. stock futures are firmly higher as the new week and month begin.
+U.S. stocks opened higher as the new week and month begin.

-Dow futures saw a gain of nearly 200 points, while S&P 500 and Nasdaq futures rose 0.5% and 0.2% as of 7:45 a.m.
-ET.
-The gains are extending Friday's rally powered by robust corporate earnings.

 |Ticker